Neuropsychological Evaluation FAQ’s:

 Neuropsychological evaluations are frequently requested for some of the following conditions:

-Neurological disorders: Dementia, epilepsy, strokes, movement disorders, Parkinson's disease, brain tumor, multiple sclerosis, hydrocephalus, etc.
+Neurological conditions: Dementia, epilepsy, strokes, movement disorders, Parkinson's disease, brain tumor, multiple sclerosis, hydrocephalus, etc.

 Traumatic brain injury: Head injury from motor vehicle accidents, falls, sport-related concussions